StevenScript/Java-MidtermSprint-StevenNorris/README.md

 - **Associations**:
   - An author can write multiple items (One-to-Many).
   - An item can have multiple authors (Many-to-Many, handled via a join table `ItemAuthors`).
-  - A patron can borrow multiple items (One-to-Many).
+  - A member can borrow multiple items (One-to-Many).

 #### **Entity Relationship Diagram**